mattia72/vim-delphi/README.md

 ## Tabular (under construction)
 To format lines, that assigns values (contains `:=` ), we can use the famous [tabular](http://github.com/godlygeek/tabular) plugin.
-[delphi.vim] (http://github.com/mattia72/delphi.vim) maps the appropriate
-commands for you.
+[vim-delphi] (http://github.com/mattia72/vim-delphi) maps the appropriate commands for you.
 * `<leader>t=` helps you line up assignments by aligning the `:=` on each line.
 * `<leader>t:` helps you line up assignments by aligning the `:=` on each line.